Notify me

 Within this single system, used for well over a thousand years, it makes sense to represent music as notes (even while, towards the end of that period, there was increasing focus on sound rather than notes).
 A note is a symbol for a sound, the sound itself being, in reality, very much more subtle and complex.
 The symbol represents only the most basic data, predefined by the system in which it is used, which in this case is about discrete pitch steps (scales) derived from simple ratios, and discrete divisions of duration.

-An example of music being about notes more than sounds (until recently) is piano reductions of symphonies, which are obviously regarded as being the same symphony despite there being no sounds in common, because the symphony is more about the notes than the sounds.
+An example of music being about notes more than sounds (until recently) is piano reductions of early symphonies, which are obviously regarded as being the same symphony despite there being no sounds in common, because the symphony is more about the notes than the sounds.

 Symbolic representations in visual art.